 Conventional angiography is usually done before therapeutic angiographic procedures such as angioplasty, vascular stenting, and embolization of tumors and vascular malformations.

 Variations of Angiography

 Images of blood vessels are taken before and after contrast injection; then a computer subtracts the pre-contrast image from the post-contrast image.
 Images of extraneous structures are thus eliminated, isolating images of the blood vessel lumens opacified by contrast.

 Contrast reactions Radiographic Contrast Agents and Contrast Reactions Radiopaque contrast agents are often used in radiography and fluoroscopy to help delineate borders between tissues with similar radiodensity.
 Most contrast agents are iodine based.
 Iodinated... read more occasionally occur.

 The injection site may bleed if the injected blood vessel ruptures; a painful hematoma can form.
 Rarely, the site becomes infected; it becomes red and swollen and exudes a purulent discharge within a few days after the injection.

 Rarely, an artery is injured by the catheter, or an atherosclerotic plaque dislodges, causing an embolism distally.
 Very rarely, shock, seizures, renal failure, and cardiac arrest occur.

-Risk of complications is higher in the elderly, although it is still low.
+Risk of complications is higher in older patients, although it is still low.

 The radiation dose used in angiography can vary and be significant (eg, coronary angiography is associated with an effective radiation dose of 4.6 to 15.8 mSv).